Multimedia: Categorization

-Usage/application
+Uses

-Multimedia finds its application in various areas including, but not limited to, advertisements, art, education, entertainment, engineering, medicine, mathematics, business, scientific research and spatial temporal applications.
+Multimedia finds its application in various areas, including, but not limited to, advertisements, art, education, entertainment, engineering, medicine, mathematics, business, scientific research, and spatial temporal applications.
 Several examples are as follows:

 Creative industries

-Creative industries use multimedia for a variety of purposes ranging from fine arts, to entertainment, to commercial art, to journalism, to media and software services provided for any of the industries listed below.
+Creative industries use multimedia for a variety of purposes, ranging from fine arts, entertainment, commercial art, journalism, to media and software services provided for any of the industries listed below.
 An individual multimedia designer may cover the spectrum throughout their career.
-Request for their skills range from technical, to analytical, to creative.
+Requests for their skills range from technical to analytical to creative.
+Multimedia, but more impressively in the modern day, the interactivity of the multimedia created forms the foundation for which most creative endeavors that take place online.
+Microsoft is one of the biggest computer industries in the world, and a core foundation of its success relies on the ability of multimedia designers to optimize user experience through interacting with their products.

 Commercial uses

-Much of the electronic old and new media used by commercial artists in multimedia..
-Advertising companies rely heavily on social interfaces and television to promote products.
+Commercialization and marketing of products by companies in the modern day rely on increasingly more advanced displays of Interactive Multimedia for sophisticated tactics and customer retention.
+Advertising companies rely heavily on social interfaces and television to promote products, while ads and websites that utilize pop-ups need their shorter, more concise methods to be as efficient and pleasing to the potential customers as possible.
 Using these platforms, they are able to express their message or persuade a targeted audience.
-Business to business and interoffice communications are often developed by creative services firms for advanced multimedia presentations beyond simple slide shows to sell ideas or liven up training.
-Commercial multimedia developers may be hired to design for governmental services and nonprofit services applications as well.
+External and internal office communications are often developed by hired creative service firms for advanced displays of information in a variety of necessary situations.
+Examples range from as common as holding more engaging presentations to providing trainees or new workers with more effective media to educate on a company's policies.
+Commercial multimedia developers may be hired to design for governmental services and nonprofit service applications as well, which often takes the form of the campaigning websites and commercials pushed out to the public.
 In addition, the prominence of data mining within multimedia platforms in order to adjust marketing techniques based on the data they mine is a crucial and notable practice of commercial advertisement to efficiently understand the demographic of a target audience.
-In recent years a new trend of multimedia has arrived, a new sort of digital billboard placed on the side of buildings and usually wrapping around the side of it.
-These take clips made at differing angles to trick the brain into seeing them as 3-Dimensional, like they're leaving the billboard entirely.
-This makes them eye-catching and therefore more likely to draw in people's attention which is of course, very good for commercial purposes.
+In recent years, a new trend of multimedia has arrived: a new sort of digital billboard placed on the side of buildings and usually wrapped around the side of them.
+These clips are made at differing angles to trick the brain into seeing them as 3-dimensional, like they're leaving the billboard entirely.
+This makes them eye-catching and therefore more likely to draw people's attention, which is, of course, very good for commercial purposes.